SainanZHANG-m/SainanZHANG-m.github.io/_pages/about.md

 3. Wildfire-Driven Distribution System Operation: New Chance-Constrained Model with Decision-Dependent Probabilities, BAAICB Conference, March 2025.

+4. New Chance-Constrained Model with Decision-Dependent Probabilities with Application in Power System, Department of Systems Engineering and Operations Research, GMU, April 2025.

 Awards
 -------
 1. Excellent Graduate in Liaoning Province, 2019